cj-mills/christianjmills/_posts/2021-2-17-Weekly-Recap-4.md

 ## Working With the Blender Python API

 I tried following a couple basic motion graphic tutorials for Blender using only the Python API.
 I thought they would be fun little exercises to get more familiar with the API.
-It took quite a bit longer to this way as I had to look up basically every single step.
+It took quite a bit longer this way as I had to look up basically every single step.
 Fortunately, it was easy enough to track down answers online.

 ### [Shape-Key Motion Graphic Loading Icon in Blender 2.9 Eevee - Tutorial](https://www.youtube.com/watch?v=N3FZcFk-dZA&list=PLGKIkAXk1OeTti1rRVTJF_9_JCC3zY0bh&index=10)